 Fresh fruit and Vegetables:

 Plenty of fresh fruit and vegetables are a part of every daily meal.
 Forget your ‘5 a day’.
 Indeed, the Mediterranean diet often has over 5 fruit vegetable per meal!!

 In addition, a large salad or vegetable dish is served as a starter and at least two or three vegetable dishes accompany the main course.

-Furthermore, desserts are often local and seasonal fresh fruits, from freshly picked white peaches to a bowl of deep red cherries.
+Furthermore, food for desserts are often local produce.
+It is common to have seasonal fresh fruits, from freshly picked white peaches to a bowl of deep red cherries.

 Even better, the true, traditional, Mediterranean diet involves foods that are in season and organically grown into the bargain.
 This means that eating fresh seasonal foods helps you avoid unhealthy preservatives and additives.

 On a hot summer’s evening, there is nothing quite like a plate of tomato, mozzarella and basil salad laced with extra-virgin olive oil.

 Interestingly, some starchy foods, such as bread, pasta, rice and couscous are part of the Mediterranean diet.

 Furthermore, the staple carbohydrates are served with most meals.
 However, the staples are served as a small side dish with plenty of plant-based foods such as fruits, vegetables and salads.